ctsuu/CarND-Semantic-Segmentation/README.md

 ### Pretrained VGG Model

 Train a Convolution Neural Network is time and resource consuming process.
 The good new is there are some good pretrained model available to accelerate the process.
-The choosen VGG 16 has 7 convolution layers, we can export the layer 3, 4, 7 out for further process.
+The choosen VGG 16 has 7 convolution layers, we can export input layer, the VGG drop out rate, the layer 3, 4, 7 out for further process.

+The VGG model is available at https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/vgg.zip.

 ### Encoder and Decoder

 ### Optimize and Train the Model